 - Intended for use by research groups and supported by IT Services.
 Principal Investigators can apply for storage space using the request storage space form and can then grant access to other researchers and students.

 - Each research project is entitled to 8TB of (replicated) storage, free at the point of use.
 Additional storage may be requested and charges apply.
 Research IT can provide further guidance on storage options.

-Dropbox for Business is the University-endorsed secure cloud-based file sharing and synchronisation service that lets you share large files and folders securely with external collaborators.
+Dropbox Business is the University-approved secure cloud-based file sharing and synchronisation service that lets you share large files and folders securely with external collaborators.
 Over 1TB of storage is provided and it is compatible with Windows, macOS, Linux, iOS and Android.
 As per the University’s standard operating procedure for information security classification, ownership and secure information handling, please ensure that you have encrypted Highly Restricted or Restricted information such as person identifying information.

-Other cloud services that have not been endorsed by the University (e.g. Google Drive) should not be used for personal or confidential data.
+Other cloud services that have not been endorsed by the University (e.g. Google Drive, personal Dropbox accounts) should not be used for Highly Restricted or Restricted information.

-The 3-2-1 principle offers a good rule of thumb:
+- The 3-2-1 principle offers a useful rule of thumb:

 - two locally (on two different devices),

 - Backing up your data at regular intervals minimises the amount of data you can lose.
 When deciding how regularly you should back up your data, consider how many hours or days of work you are willing to lose.

 - Research IT provides support and guidance on digital data solutions.